 Purpose of this rule is mainly to encourage companies to hire and develop the local citizens.
 Granted that if no locals applied for the positions or fit the job profile, only then companies are allowed to hire foreigners.
 In theory, this means that even though you are a desirable candidate and fit the job, you will have to wait 2 weeks for this period to pass.

 Although there is no quota for EP, but any companies with a disproportionately large numbers of foreigners will be rejected as this could be deemed as not showing commitment to hire locals or consider them for the opportunity.

 For MOM to consider an EP application, a detailed explanation on the company’s business activity is needed.
 They will be evaluated in terms of their capital structure and ability to pay their employees’ salaries.
 Thus, documentations such as bank statements, payslips, sales invoices and income tax statements might be needed for the verification process.
-Here, your share capital will pay a major role as they will look at a capital of at least SGD100k = 1-year expenses.
+Here, your share capital will pay a major role as they will look at a capital of at least 1 year of operating expense

 Documents Required for The Application

 After making sure you meet the criteria, you will need to file an application to obtain your EP.
 You are required to submit necessary documents to substantiate the application.
 Also, all documents are required to be in English:

 - Detailed CV or resume of your professional and academic qualifications.

 - Photocopies of your educational certificates that are relevant along with your previous employers’ testimonials

 - Photocopy of your passport personal particulars’ page.